sunny0826/kubecm/docs/en-us/cli/kubecm_merge.md

 ```
   -y, --assumeyes                  skip interactive file overwrite confirmation
+      --context strings            specify the context to be merged
       --context-prefix string      add a prefix before context name
       --context-template strings   define the attributes used for composing the context name, available values: filename, user, cluster, context, namespace (default [context])
   -f, --folder string              KubeConfig folder
   -h, --help                       help for merge
-      --select-context             select the context to be merged
+      --select-context             select the context to be merged in interactive mode
 ```

 ### Options inherited from parent commands